THERAPIST ● SOCIAL WORKER ● HUMAN

 fun to know

-Tea or Coffee: I love tea but I won’t turn down a good espresso
+Tea or Coffee: I appreciate tea but LOVE a good espresso

 nice to know